kmtr/binggo/README.md

 Usage
 ------

-`binggo --pictdir=/path/to/downloads`
+`binggo --pictdir /path/to/downloads`

-If you want to change wallpaper of 2nd display, you will add "--display=2".
+If you want to change wallpaper of 2nd display, you will add "--display 2".

-`binggo --pictdir=/path/to/downloads --display=2`
+`binggo --pictdir /path/to/downloads --display 2`